BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 Make sure all electrodes are placed on the **same side** of the face and as **close as possible** to the eyes (except for ground electrode) for optimal performance.

 ## Connecting right cables to right place ##
-Identifying and Placing the Red Alligator Clips:
+Placing the Red Alligator Clips:
 - Red Clip with Black Dot:
   Look for the red alligator clip with a black dot.
   Attach this clip to the electrode placed below the eye.